Magic73/powerwall3mqtt/README.md

 	- Aggregate of all batteries
 	- Individual Powerwall battery levels
 	- Calculations of percentage remaining and user defined backup reserve mirror the Tesla app
+- Polling interval defaults to 30 seconds
+	- It can be configured down to 1 second, but Powerwalls may tell the add-on to backoff.
+	- Issues related to sporadic data will only be looked at if the interval is set to at least 5.
 - No other energy reporting
 	- Pypowerwall doesn't have it yet, and so far it appears it may not be possible
 	- The Energy Dashboard can be supported by manually creating 6 Integral helpers.
 The steps as of 2025-02-24 are: